ZenTeknik/haris78866/README.md

 <h1 align="center">Welcome 👋</h1>

 I'm Haris, having completed my 2nd semester of Computer Science at FAST-NUCES, and a member at Colab Research Lab.
-I'm currently diving into Robotics and now on my summer break.
+I'm currently diving into **System Administration** and now on my summer break.

 🐧 Proud user of Ubuntu Linux | Command line is my playground..<br>

-I'm interested in Automation<br>
+I'm interested in Automation & Robotics <br>
 Automation enthusiast on a mission to innovate! 🚀 Passionate about turning manual tasks into automated brilliance.
 <hr>
 <h1 align="center">Socials</h1>